samply/bridgehead/ccp/modules/teiler.md

 There are also available three templates (Angular, Vue, React) to be directly extended to be used directly in the teiler.

 ## Teiler Dashboard
 It consists on the main dashboard and a set of embedded services.
+### Login
+user and password in ccp.local.conf

 ## Teiler Backend
 In this component, the microfrontends are configured.